-Heart of palm is a nutrient-dense vegetable harvested from the core of certain types of palm trees.
+Heart of palm is a nutrient-dense vegetable that comes from the core of certain types of palm trees.
 It has plenty of health benefits and is a versatile addition to dishes.

 The apical meristem, commonly called the heart or bud, is the part of a plant from which all new leaves grow.
 In palm trees, it is at the center of the big crown of leaves at the top of the trunk.